Configure QuotaGuard as a proxy on your n8n HTTP Request node. Hand the static IP to IT. Every workflow request exits from the same address.

 The Options (and Why Most of Them Are Painful)

-Route your requests through a static IP proxy.
-This is the practical option.
-Your n8n workflow stays in the cloud.
-You configure your HTTP Request node to route outbound traffic through a proxy that has a fixed IP.
-The firewall sees a consistent IP.
+Route requests through a static IP proxy.
+Your n8n workflow stays on n8n Cloud.
+You configure the HTTP Request node to route outbound traffic through a proxy with a fixed IP.
+The firewall sees a consistent address.
 The allowlist entry never needs to change.

 http://username:password@proxy.quotaguard.com:9293